2015 NASCAR Sprint Cup Series: Race reports

 In the final race of the Eliminator Round, Jimmie Johnson started from the pole.
 The start of the race was delayed by rain.
 Kevin Harvick dominated most of the race.
 During a round of green flag pit stops, the caution came out for a wreck involving Joey Gase.
 At the moment of caution, Dale Earnhardt Jr. was determined to be the leader.
 During the caution, it started to rain and the race was eventually red flagged.
-The race never resumed and Earnhardt Jr. was declared the winner.
+The race never resumed and Earnhardt Jr. was declared the winner, the 26th and final victory of his Cup Series career.
 Following the race, Jeff Gordon, Kyle Busch, Harvick, and Martin Truex Jr. advanced to race for a championship at Homestead while Carl Edwards, Joey Logano, Brad Keselowski, and Kurt Busch were eliminated from the Chase.